 Treating Flashes and Floaters

 Most often, seeing a few flashes and floaters is normal.
 Also, some people may notice them for a while after eye surgery.
-Most flashes and floaters require no treatment.
+Most flashes and floaters need no treatment.
 But sometimes they can be signs of a serious eye problem.

 When do flashes need treatment?